Greg Bailey, APR

 Jacqueline Cavnar, MBA

-Travis Parman has earned his stripes – nationally and internationally – across a number of industries in the corporate communications world.
-His 20-year career includes local, regional and national campaigns for companies in aerospace, defense and government, automotive, consumer banking, home building and healthcare.
-For each, Travis demonstrated an ability to evaluate a broad range of target audiences to develop messaging that resonates, ultimately leading to behavior change and driving business results — not to mention a spot on PR Week’s “40 under 40” list in 2009.
+Travis Parman, APR, is Vice President, International Operations Communications, for Renault, based in Paris, France.
+Parman has earned his stripes – nationally and internationally – across a number of industries in the corporate communications world.
+His more than 20-year career includes local, regional and national campaigns for companies in aerospace, defense and government, automotive, consumer banking, home building and healthcare.

 Greg serves as the Director of the Office of Communications at Belmont University.
 The department oversees all internal and external communication needs of the university as well as media relations and crisis communications.
 Photography services and all university copy services are also managed by the division.
 Greg has served as co-chair of Belmont’s staff affairs council, the staff representative on the university’s budget team and chair for the financial and physical resources committee for the Southern Association of Colleges and Schools (SACS) re-accreditation process.
 He played a significant role in Belmont hosting the 2008 Town Hall Presidential Debate.
 Greg is an active member of Belmont’s Strategic Marketing Team and the Welcome Home initiative which is dedicated to increasing Belmont’s racial and ethnic diversity.
 Greg has served as an adjunct instructor at Belmont for 10 years teaching “Broadcast News” and "Introduction to Public Relations."
 Previously Greg held the position of Senior News Producer at WKRN-Channel 2 (1994-2000) and Associate Producer at WSMV-Channel 4 (1993-1994) Other leadership roles include: